seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 ## Image/Video Process Pipeline
 ----
 we tried multiple value of **scale** and **threshold**, and we found the classifiers perform the best while we maintain the image scale.
-And the **threshold=4** help us to reduce false postive within the heatmap while maintain objects that we want to detect
+And the **threshold=4** help us to reduce false positive within the heatmap while maintain objects that we want to detect

 ```python